guspower/wiremock-httpclient/README.md

 ## How it works

-RunHttpClient.java uses the WireMock HttpClientFactory to run get requests in a tight loop for a set period.
+RunHttpClient.java uses the [WireMock HttpClientFactory](https://github.com/tomakehurst/wiremock/blob/cf6cdefbe8f38da8d53480a5e231586ce46cf018/src/main/java/com/github/tomakehurst/wiremock/http/HttpClientFactory.java) to run get requests in a tight loop for a set period.
+The target server is configured to return 204 for all incoming requests.
 Proof of issue replication comes from the detection of a NoHttpResponseException.